noris-network/koris/CONTRIBUTING.rst

 Instead write a `nice commit message`_ with a short title and informative body.
 Make sure the body contains a reference to the ticket you are working on.
+The reference should be in the form of a the jira ticket number: KOLT-XY.
 Make sure your titles are meaningful, they will appear in the ChangeLog!